shashankdoeshisstuff/Weather-Buddy/README.md

 ## about
 this is a weather web application which fetches the weather report for the particular city user search for, by using openweather's API.

+this web is build using Reactjs and scss for styling.